nccoutinho/DashKick_Analytics/README.md

 # DashKick Analytics Package

-The `dashkick_analytics` package is a robust tool designed for streamlined football team management, player performance evaluation, and strategic decision-making.
+The `dashkick_analytics` package is a robust tool designed for streamlined soccer team management, player performance evaluation, and strategic decision-making.
 Leveraging advanced analytics and intuitive visualizations, this package provides users with a comprehensive platform.

 ## Overview

 ### Restful API

-For this project, we chose the API-Football as the Restful API, offering rich football-related data.
+For this project, we chose the API-Football as the Restful API, offering rich soccer-related data.

 ### Modules